 Did you know?

-Forget flowers and chocolates, as in the Philippines Valentine’s has a whole different focus.
+Forget flowers and chocolates, in the Philippines, Valentine’s Day has a whole different focus.
 Throughout Valentine’s week, thousands of Filipinos celebrate the season of love by getting married!
-Many, if not most, of these weddings are ‘mass weddings’, and involve hundreds of couples making their vows at the same time in the same place.
+Many, if not most, of these weddings, are ‘mass weddings’, and involve hundreds of couples making their vows at the same time in the same place.
 In many towns and cities, such as Rosario, the ‘mass marriages’ are a way to help unwed couples get married, without the burden of costs.
 The local government provides venues, food, gifts, photos and other amenities including the marriage licences, meaning getting married is completely free!

 Did you know?

-In 2017, Jollibee, the Filipino multinational chain of fast food restaurants, stole consumers hearts when they released a trio of #KwentongJollibee videos for its 2017 Valentine’s Day campaign.
+In 2017, Jollibee, the Filipino multinational chain of fast-food restaurants, stole consumers hearts when they released a trio of #KwentongJollibee videos for its 2017 Valentine’s Day campaign.
 All three videos quickly surpassed 5 million views!
+Four years on, it is still recognised as one of the most viral Valentine’s campaigns to arise from this market.

 Valentine’s Day, or Dia dos Namorados, as it is known in Brazil, is celebrated on June 12th because of its proximity to Saint Anthony’s Day on June 13th.
 It is a day to celebrate relationships and love, with Saint Anthony being very well-known within Brazil, as locals believed he blessed young couples with a prosperous marriage.
 During this occasion young couples typically exchange gifts, flowers and chocolates.